 College isn’t cheap, and many grads juggle costly student debt and other expenses.
 Hence, it’s understandable that saving for retirement might be the last thing on their minds.
 Still, there are benefits to young graduates saving early.

-“It’s never too early to start saving and let your money grow,” said Rind.
+“It’s never too early to start saving and let your money grow,” Rind said.
 “Get in the habit of saving before your paycheck hits your checking account.
 You can increase the amount gradually, and when your employer matches your contributions, you’ll get free money.”

 8. Not Developing a Thick Skin

 Most employees spend 40 hours with the same people every week, sometimes in stressful circumstances.
-You might not get along with everyone, but this doesn’t mean you should Roy Cohen, career coach and author of “The Wall Street Professional’s Survival Guide” recommends sticking it out despite negative circumstances.every time an issue arises, or else you’ll spend your career running from problems instead of dealing with them.
+You might not get along with everyone, but this doesn’t mean you should hop from job to job every time an issue arises, or else you’ll spend your career running from problems instead of dealing with them.
+Roy Cohen, career coach and author of “The Wall Street Professional’s Survival Guide: Success Secrets of a Career Coach,” recommends sticking it out despite negative circumstances.

 “A series of bad situations and quick moves raises questions about your good judgment and your maturity.
-Frequent movement also eliminates the very real potential to benefit that can only be gained by sticking it out and working through a problem,” said Cohen.
-“What doesn’t kill you will, in fact, makes you stronger and smarter.”
+Frequent movement also eliminates the very real potential to benefit that can only be gained by sticking it out and working through a problem,” Cohen said.
+“What doesn’t kill you will, in fact, make you stronger and smarter.”

 9. Lacking Business Etiquette Skills

 Just as you’re expected to behave like an adult in college, you must behave maturely in a professional setting.
 Unfortunately, if you never learned business etiquette, you might have a difficult time transitioning from college to the workplace.
 These skills include understanding appropriate ways to communicate at work, as well as how to conduct yourself in the office and at business meetings.